 - Net carbs: 26.3 grams

-Combined with the other foods in your diet the 26.3 grams of net carbs in 100 grams of ezekiel bread is likely enough to kick you out of ketosis.
+In combination with the other foods you eat, the 26.3 grams of net carbs in 100 grams of Ezekiel bread will likely kick you out of ketosis.

 - Total carbs: 16 grams

 By making your portions smaller, you will also consume fewer carbohydrates.
 You could be able to fit in 1 slice of Ezekiel bread in your ketogenic diet.

 That being said, it may still not be worth using this many of your daily carbs in such a small amount of food.